Launch of the new 2025/2026 membership campaign

 Basque cider: cross-border PDO project

-Called “ Euskal Sagardoa / Cider from the Basque Country ”, the cross-border protected designation of origin (PDO) project was presented on January 19 in San Sebastian.
-The response from European authorities is expected in the coming weeks.
+Named " Euskal Sagardoa / Basque Country Cider ," the cross-border Protected Designation of Origin (PDO) project was presented on January 19th in San Sebastián.
+A response from European authorities is expected in the coming weeks.

 The submission of a request for PDO labeling of Basque cider was made by producers established on both sides of the Bidasoa, the border river of the Basque Country.
 The specifications have been sent to the French and Spanish Ministries of Agriculture who will validate the approaches of each country and submit the files to the European Commission.
 The announcement was made during a press conference organized on January 19 at the headquarters of the Basque government in San Sebastián, an autonomous Basque community in Spain comprising three provinces including Gipuzkoa.